DevotedMC/HiddenOre/README.md

 * Full multiworld support

-* Configure which tool to "use" for cave dusting
+* Configure which tool to "use" for cave dusting.
+Default right now is Diamond Pickaxe.

 * Better documentation

 ### Feature Augment List:

+**v1.4.1** Live use of new tracker shows its disk use is much increased.
+Added a configuration option to explicity disable it.
+Added config example of Command "drops" and some fixes.

 **v1.4.0** New exploit tracker that tracks the actual blocks broken or exposed.
 This will fully prevent the "but I already checked that block" problem.
 Heuristic tracking is, for now, still active.